TinoTano/AoE_Project2/docs/DavidPage.md

-# QA - David Franco Alonso
+# David Franco Alonso

 ## About me
+I'm David, I am 21 and I'm a student of UPC.

 ## What did I do?
 I was in charge of the Quality Assurance, so one of my main focus during the development of the game was to detect and point all the bugs and the issues our game had.
 I was also in charge of making all the builds and set the development freeze dates.
 So I spend a lot of time playing the game detecting the problems and trying to fix them.